quasarframework/quasar/docs/src/pages/sponsors-and-backers.md

   - sponsors-and-backers/DonatingButtons
 ---

-::: tip Founder of Quasar Framework
+::: tip Author of Quasar Framework
 *Quasar was born because I felt that a full featured framework to build responsive websites, PWAs (Progressive Web Apps), Mobile Apps (Android, iOS) and Electron apps simultaneously (using same code-base) was missing.
 So I quit my job to make this idea a reality. **-- Razvan Stoenescu***, Mon 25th Oct 2015
 :::